 The city's guests, crossing the Elbe River from the north, were greeted by a story of the Original Sin and Death as the wages of Sin.
 On the south side of the castle, on the other hand, was the story of Christ and (the Catholic) salvation.

-Third, there is no dialogue between Death and his victims, which may have been related to the fact that the dance was located on the third floor.
+Third, unlike the monumental dances in Lübeck, Basel, Bern, etc., there is no dialogue between Death and his victims.
+This may have been related to the fact that the dance was located on the third floor.

-When the castle burned and the frieze was mounted instead in the wall of a cemetery, verses were added, but this was mostly done to alleviate worries the congregation might have about the work in itself being too "Papist".
+When the castle burned and the frieze was mounted instead in the wall of a cemetery at eye level, verses were added, but this was mostly done to alleviate worries the congregation might have about the work in itself being too "Papist".

 Fourth, Death does not meet his victims one at a time, but leads several away in a long line.
 This is unusual, but not totally unheard of.
 The same thing is true for the so-called Augsburger totentanz.